Liang dynasty: Rule

-The Liang dynasty began when Xiao Yan, a Southern Qi royalty and general usurped the throne of Emperor He in 502.
+The Liang dynasty began when Xiao Yan, a Southern Qi royal and general usurped the throne of Emperor He in 502.

 During the Liang dynasty, in 547 a Persian embassy paid tribute to the Liang, amber was recorded as originating from Persia by the Book of Liang.

 In 548, the Prince of Henan Hou Jing started a rebellion with Xiao Zhengde, the Prince of Linhe, nephew and a former heir of the Emperor Wu of Liang, and installed Xiao Zhengde as emperor.
 In 549, Hou sacked Jiankang, deposed and killed Xiao Zhengde, seized power and put Emperor Wu effectively under house arrest.
 He dismissed the armies opposed to him in the name of Emperor Wu.
 In 549, Emperor Wu died; Emperor Wu's third son Crown Prince Gang (the later Emperor Jianwen) then ascended the throne under Hou's shadow; Emperor Jianwen was also effectively under house arrest.
 Hou also attempted to suppress those who would not submit to him.

 At the same time the Liang princes fought with each other rather than try to eliminate Hou: Emperor Wu's seventh son Xiao Yi Prince of Xiangdong killed his nephew Xiao Yu the Prince of Hedong, forcing Xiao Yu's younger brother Xiao Cha Prince of Yueyang to surrender to the Western Wei; Xiao Yi also attacked his sixth brother Xiao Guan Prince of Shaoling, forcing him to surrender to Northern Qi.
 Both Xiao Cha and Xiao Guan were created Prince of Liang.
 However, as Xiao Yi also allied with Northern Qi, Northern Qi gave up their support of Xiao Guan; Xiao Guan was defeated by Hou and finally killed by Western Wei.
 Xiao Ji the Prince of Wuling the youngest son of Emperor Wu claimed imperial title.

 In 551, Hou forced Emperor Jianwen to abdicate to his grandnephew Xiao Dong the Prince of Yuzhang, then killed Emperor Jianwen and forced Xiao Dong to abdicate to him.
 Hou established a new dynasty named Han.
 In 552, Xiao Yi destroyed Han and claimed the imperial title as Emperor Yuan of Liang.
 He also ordered his subordinates to kill Xiao Dong and Xiao Dong's younger brothers.
 He created his headquarter Jiangling capital instead of returning to Jiankang.
 He also managed to eliminate Xiao Ji, but in order to do this he allied with Western Wei, who in turn conquered Yi Province (Sichuan).